dhall-lang/dhall-lang/standard/semantics.md

     λ(m : Type) → [ m ] → m

-The following rules enable support for functions from kinds to types or terms (i.e. "kind-polymorphic" functions):
+When `c₀ = Sort` and `c₁ = Kind` you get functions from kinds to types (i.e.

-    ───────────
+"kind-polymorphic" functions):

+    ──────────────────
-    Sort ↝ Kind
+    Sort ↝ Kind : Sort

-    ───────────
-    Sort ↝ Type

-For example, these are kind-polymorphic functions permitted by the above rule:
+For example, this is a kind-polymorphic function permitted by the above rules:

-    λ(a : Kind) → λ(x : a) → x
+    λ(k : Kind) → λ(a : k) → a

-    λ(a : Kind) → a -> a -> Type

-The following rule enables support for functions from kinds to kinds (i.e.
+When `c₀ = Sort` and `c₁ = Sort` you get functions from kinds to kinds (i.e.
 "kind-level" functions):

-    ───────────
+    ──────────────────
-    Sort ↝ Sort
+    Sort ↝ Sort : Sort

 For example, this is a kind-level function permitted by the above rule:

-    λ(a : Kind) → a -> a
+    λ(a : Kind) → a → a

 However, Dhall does not support dependently-typed functions, so there are no rules for `Type ↝ Kind`, `Kind → Sort`, or `Type → Sort`.
 Dhall omits support